Help us keep you and your family safe…

 As a health care facility, we would like to continue to serve our patients and also do our best to limit the spread of this highly contagious disease.
 We have already instituted internal policies to limit patient and staff exposure to COVID-19:

-- Adult patients with appointments will only be allowed into the office by themselves and children can only be accompanied by one adult.
+- Adult patients with appointments will only be allowed into the office by themselves and children or others with special needs can only be accompanied by one adult.

 - Closely monitoring the health and well-being of our staff and providers.